PrivacyPreversingDataCleaning/PACAS/README.md

 **Functional Dependencies:**
 ```
-age, education-num -> education
+[age, education-num] -> [education]
-age, industry code, occupation -> wage-per-hour
+[age, industry code, occupation] -> [wage-per-hour]
 ```

 ### Food Inspection
 This dataset is from the NYU open data [source](https://opendata.cityofnewyork.us/).
-It has 11 attributes and describes the violation citations of inspected restaurants in New York City, as well as some basic information about the restaurants, such as restaurant address, zipcode, violation code, violation description, etc.
+It has 11 attributes and describes the violation citations of inspected restaurants in New York City, as well as information about the restaurants, such as restaurant address, zipcode, violation code, violation description, etc.

 **Attribute Schema**